How to Optimize Your App Store Product Page?

 • On the App Store, only the first 3 lines of the long description are shown on the app page below the screenshots.
 To read more, viewers need to click on it.

-Nevertheless, the long description does provide the opportunity to promote your app and highlight your key differentiators.
+Nevertheless, the long description provides the opportunity to promote your app and highlight your key differentiators.

 Keep the following tips in mind when optimizing your long description: